In This Article

 Neat, geometric parts take this simple style up a few notches.
 To get your parts really neat, use the tip of a rattail comb.

 Balayage blonde highlights get the Bantu treatment in this look.
 You can use some temporary hair dye (like Curlsmith’s Hair Makeup in Copper, $20), or if you want to go permanent, consult with a stylist who can help you choose a shade that’ll keep your curls healthy and intact.

 Instead of normal parts, take it up a notch by adding in some zigzags.
 You can even cornrow small braids into your parts as well, and then wrap the loose ends around your knots.

 Rhinestone Hair Pins

-Big Bantu knots and oversized rhinestone bobby pins are *chef’s kiss.* If you want to make your own statement look, check out the Drippin’ Rhinestone Bobby Pin from Kitsch ($29).
+Big Bantu knots and oversized rhinestone bobby pins are *chef’s kiss.* If you want to make your own statement look, check out the Drippin’ Rhinestone Bobby Pin ($29) from Kitsch.

 This showstopping look is achieved by neatly braiding the ends of your knots into the scalp.

-To recreate this look, make seven triangle parts in the back of your head.
+To recreate this look by Viola Bruce of Bruce Braids, make seven triangle parts in the back of your head.
 (You might need to use a mirror or an extra helping hand.)
 Then, use a brush for baby hair and some edge control to slick down your hair for a neat look.